 Increased solid tumor pressure is recognized as a barrier to effective cancer treatment as it leads to poor prognosis in both humans and animals.
 Cancer researchers are using novel telemetry-based approaches to monitor pressure and gain a better understanding of metastasis and the tumor microenvironment.

-tumor pressure page to learn more about monitoring tumor pressure in animal models.
+Visit our tumor pressure page to learn more about monitoring tumor pressure in animal models.

 Cardio-Oncology